Help with Summon

 Using Summon Off Campus

 You can use Summon from off-campus computers, but may see limited results.
 To get the most complete results, log in using your UA NetID from the yellow banner at the top of the page.
-UA faculty, staff, and students also can authenticate off campus using a Virtual Private Network (VPN) client, which they can get as a free download from UITS.
+UA students and employees also can authenticate off campus using a Virtual Private Network (VPN) client, which they can get as a free download from UITS.